-The Governors present their annual report together with the accounts and independent auditor's report of the charitable company for the period 1 September 2022 to 31 August 2023.
-The annual report serves the purposes of both a trustees' report, and strategic report under company law'.
+The governors present their annual report together with the accounts and auditor's report of the charitable company for the year 1 September 2023 to 31 August 2024.
+The annual report serves the purposes of both a trustees' report, and a directors' report and strategic report under company law.